 One of the very few surprises of Phillip Hammonds’ March Budget was his cutting of the dividend allowance which comes in 2018/19.

-This allowance was first installed in the post-election Budget of July 2015.
+This dividend allowance was first installed in the post-election Budget of July 2015.

-Adrian Moy, Independent Financial Adviser at Pembroke Financial Services of Shoreham says “the Allowance was designed primarily to discourage self-employed business owners from using Company Incorporation as a way of avoiding national insurance contributions (NICs).
+The Allowance was designed primarily to discourage self-employed business owners from using Company Incorporation as a way of avoiding national insurance contributions (NICs).
 The irony being that one of the first effects it had was to dramatically increase the government tax take on dividends!
 Indeed, HMRC has provisionally estimated that £10.7BN of dividend income was brought forward into 2015/16 to avoid the higher rates of tax that were to apply to dividends from 2016/17 onwards.
-The Chancellor’s announcement of a cut in the dividend allowance from the current £5,000 to £2,000 from 2018/19 will not likely result in such a pre-emptive surge in dividend payments, but it will certainly add to the Exchequer’s income.”
+The Chancellor’s announcement of a cut in the dividend allowance from the current £5,000 to £2,000 from 2018/19 will not likely result in such a pre-emptive surge in dividend payments, but it will certainly add to the Exchequer’s income.

 Whilst Hammond justified the move on the same ‘incorporation-deterring’ grounds as his predecessor George Osbourne, the collateral damage to ordinary investors is more significant than that following Osborne’s original legislation.